silasfelinus/kind_robots/content/weirdlandia.md

 ---
 title: 'Weirdlandia'
-subtitle: 'Infinite Adventures in Weirdest Space'
+subtitle: 'Infinite Adventures in the Eccentric Cosmos'
-description: Work-in-Progress to eventually become a chatGPT-infused infinite text adventure
+description: A surreal odyssey guided by chatGPT, this work-in-progress promises to whisk you away to far-flung corners of absurdity and wonder.
 layout: dashboard
 image: weirdlandia/weird1.png
 gallery: weirdlandia
 tags: ['home']
 category: wip
 icon: game-icons:all-seeing-eye
-tooltip: The inspirations have been Night Vale, Weird West, and Hitchhiker's Guide to the Galaxy.
-(Game function inspirations were Kingdom of Loathing, the Hitchhiker's Guide to the Galaxy text adventure, Zork, and every other text-adventure)
+tooltip: Are those eyeballs still looking at me?
+amitip: I think one of them is.
 sort: highlight
 ---